maxime-delobel/maxime-delobel.github.io/_posts/2025-07-04-HTB-TwoMillion.md

 <img src="/images/HTB-2million/2million-privesc.png" alt="privilege escalation suid" class="postImage 2millionImage">

 <h2>Final thoughts</h2>
 <p> In general, it was a fun box to tackle and a good learning experience.
 It's a quite lengthy box and a lot of techniques need to be used to successfully pwn it.
-In my opnion, it is a harder box than s lot of other easy boxes due to the amount of steps it takes to finally gain root.
+In my opinion, it is a harder box than s lot of other easy boxes due to the amount of steps it takes to finally gain root.